Fluorescence-Tools/Seidel/README.md

 A small dataset of ptu files is provided.
 As well as a slightly larger processed dataset that can be used for further analysis.
 To obtain a complete FRET-nanoscopy dataset of several Gigabytes, please contact voort@hhu.de.
 Similarly, to reproduce published results obtained using *Seidel*, please request the relevent dataset and accompanying analysis notebook.

 ## dedication
-Software is dedicated to Prof. C.A.M.
+The *Seidel* software is dedicated to Prof. C.A.M.
 Seidel from the Institure of Molecular Physcial Chemistry at the HHU university, the PhD supervisor of the author.